 Noonan M et al. Accepted.
 A comprehensive analysis of autocorrelation and bias in home range estimation.
 Ecological Monographs.
 Published online 29 November 2018.

 Gesquiere LR, Pugh M*, Alberts SC, Markham AC.
-In review.
+2018.
 Estimation of energetic condition in wild baboons using fecal thyroid hormone determination.
 General and Comparative Endocrinology 260:9-17.

 Heintz MR, Murray CM, Markham AC, Pusey AE, Lonsdorf EV.
 2017.
 The relationship between social play and developmental milestones in wild chimpanzees (Pan troglodytes schweinfurthii).
 American Journal of Primatology 79:e22716.

 Markham AC, Gesquiere LR.
 2017.
 Costs and benefits of group living in primates: An energetic perspective.
 Philosophical Transactions of the Royal Society B 372:20160239.

 Markham AC.
 2017.
 Amboseli.
 In The International Encyclopedia of Primatology.
 Edited by Fuentes A et al. Hoboken, NJ: Wiley.